 Over its 40 years of existence Oxfam Hong Kong has a proud history of helping the poorest and most vulnerable around the world while keeping our administrative costs low and transparent.

 Our world is now changing fast and Oxfam Hong Kong is changing with it.
-With the ongoing support of our loyal supporters we will continue to work with the world’s poorest but also be willing to speak ‘truth unto power’ on their behalf.
+We will continue to work with the world’s poorest but also be willing to speak ‘truth unto power’ on their behalf and to pursue the underlying causes of poverty and injustice.